-Below we list topics associated with the term “divorce law” that our Raleigh divorce attorneys can help you with and you may click on the link to find information related to each topic.
+Below we list topics associated with the term “family law” that our Raleigh family law attorneys can help you with and you may click on the link to find information related to each topic.
 If you did intend to research “absolute divorce” or “simple divorce,” then please read on below the list to find a discussion of divorce and the process to obtain a divorce in North Carolina.

 - Simple Divorce